-With a personalized diet, a dietician talks to you over the course of several weeks to assess your body and lifestyle.
+With a personalized diet, a dietician talks to you over the course of several weeks to assess your health and lifestyle.
 This person acknowledges the foods you want to be eating, and then figures out how much of which ones you need to reach your goals.
-Because of the customization involved, a personalized diet tends to be more effective and sustainable.
+Because of the customization involved, a personalized diet tends to be much more effective and sustainable.

 Tying everything together

 Now that you understand single-touch versus multi-touch and rule-based vs machine learning, how do they all come together?

 Single-touch models (i.e., first-touch and last-touch) are rule-based.

 Multi-touch (MTA) models can be rule-based or machine learning.

 All of the out-of-the-box MTA models (i.e., time decay, even-weight and position-based) are rule-based, which makes sense as they’re based on arbitrary rules instead of your data.
 When an MTA model is based on your data, it’s machine learning.